 Safely remove and dispose of all duct including sections that have asbestos tape.

-Install new duct and seal all duct connections with water based, low VOC mastic.
-Install air flow dampers on all duct runs in attic to meet design air flow specifications and to guide more air to the master bedroom.
+Install new duct and seal all duct connections with water-based, low VOC mastic.
+Install airflow dampers on all duct runs in the attic to meet design airflow specifications and to guide more air to the master bedroom.

-Conduct BPI safety compliance testing (required by PG&E in order to qualify for Energy Upgrade California rebates).
+Conduct BPI safety compliance testing (required by PG&E to qualify for Energy Upgrade California rebates).

 - City of Alameda inspection in compliance with the Building Permit.